Egress Gateway Best Practices

 - Create two subnets in the VPC (e.g.,

-work-subnetandegress-subnet), each associated with different route tables. - Add
+work-subnetandegress-subnet) and associate them with different route tables. - Add

 egress-subnetroute table. - Use